-Indiana has fifty five (55) Commercial Vehicle Enforcement Officers (CVEO's) that are funded by some percentage by the MCSAP grant.
+Indiana has sixty two (62) Commercial Vehicle Enforcement Officers (CVEO's) that are funded by some percentage by the MCSAP grant.
 Each of these CVEO's are trained to conduct North American Standard inspections and have full state traffic law enforcement authority.
-None of these officers are dedicating 100% of their time on traffic enforcement, but will concentrate 60,775 hours of their effort towards CMV related activities.
-Twenty (20) of the CVEO's conduct inspections to maintain certification and spend the majority of their time conducting the Indiana State school bus inspection program.
-These CVEO's are only funded by the MCSAP grant at 15% and will generate 780 hours towards CMV related activities.
+None of these officers are dedicating 100% of their time on traffic enforcement, but will concentrate 45.305 hours of their effort towards CMV related activities.
+Twenty one (21) of the CVEO's conduct inspections to maintain certification and spend the majority of their time conducting the Indiana State school bus inspection program.
+These CVEO's are only funded by the MCSAP grant at 15% and will generate 6,961.50 hours towards CMV related activities.

-Indiana also has one hundred and seventy seven (177) additional officers (non-division) that are not funded by the MCSAP grant, these inspectors are at least level III certified to conduct roadside inspections.
+Indiana also has one hundred and seventy (170) additional officers (non-division) that are not funded by the MCSAP grant, these inspectors are at minimum NAS Part A, level III certified to conduct roadside inspections.
 The majority of these officers are assigned road patrol duties in the different agency districts/divisions and conduct traffic enforcement inspections as a part of Indiana's maintenance of effort (MOE).
-These non-division troopers will conduct approximately 5,664 hours towards CMV inspections.
+These non-division troopers will generate approximately 6,120 hours towards CMV inspections.

-Indiana has forty one (41) motor carrier inspectors (MCI's) that do not have full traffic enforcement authority but do however contribute to Indiana's traffic enforcement efforts by focusing on seat belt usage, cellular phone usage and possession of a RADAR detector.
+Indiana has forty two (42) motor carrier inspectors (MCI's) that do not have full traffic enforcement authority but do however contribute to Indiana's traffic enforcement efforts by focusing on seat belt usage, cellular phone usage and possession of a RADAR detector.
 The MCI's do not have the authority to enforce any state law pertaining to moving violations.
+These MCI's will conduct approximately 46,410 hours towards CMV inspections.